 We also have an active postgraduate academic training programme, with multiple PhD and Masters students.

-SATVI Director, Professor Mark Hatherill, is supported by the Executive Committee comprising of Dr Masooda Kaskar (Chief Operations Officer), Associate Professor Thomas Scriba (Deputy Director for Immunology and Laboratories) and Ms Marwou de Kock (Field Site Manager).
+SATVI Director, Professor Mark Hatherill, is supported by the Executive Committee comprising of Dr Masooda Kaskar (Chief Operations Officer), Professor Thomas Scriba (Deputy Director for Immunology and Laboratories) and Ms Marwou de Kock (Field Site Manager).
 We have two homes in the Faculty of Health Sciences; the Institute of Infectious Disease and Molecular Medicine (IDM) and in the Department of Pathology.
 SATVI has offices and a state-of-the-art laboratory within the IDM in Cape Town.
 The latter includes a biobank which houses >800,000 human samples.
 The SATVI field site is located 110km outside Cape Town, where the rate of TB is amongst the highest recorded in the world.
 Here, >20,000 persons have participated in our studies to date.
 Our field site facilities include project offices, and a dedicated "Vaccine House", "Case Verification Ward", pharmacy and satellite immunology laboratory.
 These are located on the premises of Brewelskloof TB hospital, in Worcester.

 SATVI was established in 2001 by Professor Gregory Hussey , who has now retired from the University of Cape Town.
-Professor Maurice Kibel worked closely with Professor Hussey in the early days , which focused on establishing critical clinical trials capacity, and addressing unanswered questions surrounding BCG.
+The late Professor Maurice Kibel worked closely with Professor Hussey in the early days , which focused on establishing critical clinical trials capacity, and addressing unanswered questions surrounding BCG.

 SATVI Directors since its establishment in 2001:-